Because It’s Tradition

 Eat a fish fry

 The #1 stop on the Bo-Boen Snowmobile Trail is the Wild Bear Grill and Pub at Black Bear Lodge, and it is #1 in our book for a Friday fish fry.
 The pizza here has scored lots of good online reviews too.

 On Little St. Germain Lake, you can catch perch, northern pike, and a lot of walleye.
 Heck, you might even pull a musky through the ice.
 Don’t forget your fishing gear.
 All-around fishing rods with ultralight spinning reels work great.
 Heck, you might even pull a musky through the ice.
 Bait shop of choice – Ray’s Landing.
 Ray, the owner, is one of the nicest guys in the world and he never holds back on insider tips on how or where to catch fish.

 Dress the part

 Left some of your gear at home in your rush to get to St. Germain?
 Buy snowmobiling clothing and accessories at St. Germain Sport Marine or Track Side in Eagle River.

 Gotta attend these events

 You call yourself a snowmobiler?
-Then it’s required that you attend the annual World Championships in Eagle River, January 15-18, 2015 (make a pit stop at the International Snowmobile Hall of Fame while you’re there), and the Radar Run on Little St. Germain Lake, held the last weekend of January/first weekend of February (there’s a Snowmobile Hall of Fame and Museum in St. Germain too).
+Then it’s required that you attend the Annual Vintage and World Championships during the month of January (Make a pit stop at the International Snowmobile Hall of Fame while you’re there), and the Rader Run on Little St. Germain Lake held the last weekend of January/first weekend of February (There’s a Snowmobile Hall of Fame and Museum in St. Germain, too).